List of Marvel Comics characters: B: Ultimate Marvel version

-The Ultimate Marvel equivalent of the Beetle is a mysterious unnamed mercenary from Latveria with a completely revamped armor.

-Spider-Man first finds the Beetle robbing a sample of the Venom symbiote from Roxxon, and ultimately stops him.
-The Beetle later breaks into Bolivar Trask's lab where Eddie Brock is held, leading to Venom chasing after the Beetle.
-Just as the Beetle is cornered, Venom is stopped by Spider-Man.
-When the Venom symbiote leaves Brock and attaches to Spider-Man, the Beetle escapes in the confusion.
-Disguised as a civilian which Brock least expected, the Beetle later captures Venom in Central Park and flies off to deliver Venom to Latveria.
+The Ultimate Marvel equivalent of Beetle is an unnamed mercenary from Latveria.
+Spider-Man first finds Beetle robbing a sample of the Venom symbiote from Roxxon, and ultimately stops him.
+Beetle later breaks into Bolivar Trask's lab where Eddie Brock is held, leading to Venom chasing after Beetle.
+Just as Beetle is cornered, Venom is stopped by Spider-Man.
+When the Venom symbiote leaves Brock and attaches to Spider-Man, Beetle escapes in the confusion.
+Beetle later captures Venom in Central Park and flies off to deliver Venom to Latveria.

-The Beetle's suit is later seen being repaired by the Tinkerer.